-average #-visits per storage location

-$$=$$

-$\frac{\text{number of units shipped}}{\text{number of units in storage}}$
+average #-visits per storage location = number of units shipped average #-visits per storage location = maximum number of units in storage

-Thus, for example, a sku that is received in order quantity 5 pallets and that sold 20 pallets last year would have generated about 20/5 = 4 visits per pallet location, which is more than a sku that moved 100 pallets but was received in quantity 50.
+Thus, for example, a SKU that is received in order quantity 5 pallets and that sold 20 pallets last year would have generated about 20/5 = 4 visits per pallet location, which is more than a SKU that moved 100 pallets but was received in quantity 50.
 So to minimize labor costs:

-- Rank all the available pallet positions of the warehouse from least cost c_i to greatest cost. - Rank all skus from most to least turns.
+• Rank all the available pallet positions of the warehouse from least distance d_i to greatest distance.